rodigu/pydie/README.md

 # pydie: Python Database Integration Engine

 Framework to integrate data from various sources into SQL databases using opinionated, standarized interfaces.
+Instead of implementing procedures, create specification files that are fed into the engine to integrate data from one source to another.

 Built to work with Apache Airflow.